 Aside from these differences, there were also physical and cosmetic stuff.
-For example, all of the fields in The XFL had to be made from grass and there were no team branding on the field.
-Also, there were no penalties for celebrations after Touch-Downs (this was done to encourage WWE’s persona, the violence and the taunt that Vince McMahon had for The NFL as he referred to The NFL as The “No Fun League”).
-Finally, players in The XFL could personalize their jersey and have nicknames at the back of their jerseys instead of their real names (the most significant and impactful one of all was Rod Smart going by the moniker “HE HATE ME”).
+For example, all of the fields in the XFL had to be made from grass and there were no team branding on the field.
+Also, there were no penalties for celebrations after Touch-Downs (this was done to encourage WWE’s persona, the violence and the taunt that Vince McMahon had for the NFL as he referred to the NFL as The “No Fun League”).
+Finally, players in the XFL could also personalize their jersey and have nicknames at the back of their jerseys instead of their real names (the most significant and impactful one of all was Rod Smart going by the moniker “HE HATE ME”).

 2. Jamal Duff (A.K.A.
 Death Blow) = Duff was drafted in the sixth round of the 1995 NFL Draft by the New York Giants.
 He played in all but one of New York’s 16 regular season games, starting two at defensive end and recording four sacks.
 After spending the 1996 season on injured reserve with a foot injury, Duff signed with the Washington Redskins, playing 26 games over two seasons (1997-98) and recording five sacks.
 After Duff was released, he appeared in training camp with the 2000 Oakland Raiders, but did not make the team.

 4. Otis Floyd (A.K.A.
-Hit Squad) = Floyd first played for The Hamilton Tiger-Cats of the Canadian Football League.
-Floyd later won a Grey Cup Championship in 2001 with The Calgary Stampeders and then in 2006 with The BC Lions.
+Hit Squad) = Floyd first played for the Hamilton Tiger-Cats of the Canadian Football League.
+Floyd later won a Grey Cup Championship in 2001 with the Calgary Stampeders and then in 2006 with the BC Lions.
 After a productive career at Louisville, Floyd was signed as a free agent by Calgary in May of that year.
-Floyd became eligible for The XFL draft after being released by Edmonton of CFL in late September of that year.
-Floyd was then selected by The San Francisco Demons in the 43rd round of The XFL draft, where he played as a Linebacker.
+Floyd became eligible for the XFL draft after being released by the Edmonton Eskimos of the CFL in late September of that year.
+Floyd was then selected by the San Francisco Demons in the 43rd round of the XFL draft, where he played as a Linebacker.
 Floyd loves to hit people first and draw first blood that is why he was called “Hit Squad.”

-All these players have impacted the world of professional football so much so that even The NFL was considering copying suit and having the nicknames of their marquee players at the back of their jerseys instead of their real names.
-To this day these players are still known and their contributions are still very much appreciated.
-It will be interesting to see if these players will play for The XFL when it relaunches in early 2020 and if they will still have their nicknames at the back of their jerseys.
+All these players have impacted the world of professional football so much so that even the NFL was considering copying suit and having the nicknames of their marquee players at the back of their jerseys instead of their real names.
+To this day, these players are still known and their contributions are still very much appreciated.
+It will be interesting to see if these players will play for the XFL when it relaunches on February 8th and 9th, 2020 and if they will still have their nicknames at the back of their jerseys.